About this guide

 Why might I want to change the way I eat and exercise?

-Eating healthy is not just about losing weight.
+Eating healthily is not just about losing weight.
 It can help you to feel better and be able to do more things.

 If you want to lose weight and feel healthy, there are steps you can take to help you succeed.

-Some people find it hard to stick to a healthy lifestyle.
-It can help you to keep remembering why you want to change.
+A lot of people find it hard to stick to a healthy lifestyle.

-You could draw a picture or write a list of why you want to change.
-You could use this to help you keep going with your changes.
+You could use this to help you keep going with your change.

 How do I start?